Twin to Twin Transfusion Syndrome (TTTS) Attorneys

-About ten percent of identical twins (and other identical multiple babies) develop twin to twin transfusion syndrome (TTTS), a debilitating complication involving the placenta.
+About ten percent of identical twins (and other identical multiple babies) develop twin-to-twin transfusion syndrome (TTTS), a debilitating complication involving the placenta.

 Typically, at least one monozygotic twin is affected when the fetus disproportionately shares a monochronic placenta.
 In many cases, restricted nutrients to one twin might result in abnormal growth or death.